kottans/frontend/README.md

 you’ll spend a lot of time building something big together — a new way of learning and collaborating.
-You’ll become part of a small family and should prepare yourself to find new friends and to invest a lot in this friendship, as in any friendship should be.
-Final part of this course will be to split into groups and create new courses like that (and we’ll never stop).
+You’ll become part of a small family and should prepare yourself to find new friends and to invest a lot in this friendship (as you should in any friendship).

+Final task of this course will be to split into groups and create new courses like that (and we’ll never stop).

 #### Our basic rules